ITRS-Group/cordial/README.md

 * [`pkg/icp`](pkg/icp) and [`pkg/gwhub`](pkg/gwhub)

-  These two packages are the start of Go APIs to ITRS Capacity Planner and Gateway Hub respectively.
+  These two packages are the start of APIs to ITRS Capacity Planner and Gateway Hub respectively.
 They are work in progress and should not be used for anything other than testing for the moment.